Naxos Island Greece

 Getting to Naxos Island from mainland Greece is simple as there are frequent services from Piraeus and Rafina ports and many other Greek Islands.
 Piraeus and Rafina ports are easily accessed from Athens International Airport, thanks to suburban rail and metro to Piraeus and frequent buses to Rafina.
 There is also a direct bus link from Athens Airport to Piraeus port (route X96).
 Lavrio port is another option, located south east of the airport and the last years are daily departures in Summer to Naxos.
 There are 6 to 8 daily sea schedules in total to and from Mainland Greece and journey time depends on ferry / catamaran type.
 Getting here with high speed vessels will take 3.5 to 4 hours, while journey time with a ferry is 5.5 to 6.5 hours.

-There is a daily flight from Athens to Naxos and back with www.olympicair.com, though flights get fully booked very quickly.
+There are flights from Athens to Naxos and back, though flights get fully booked very quickly.

 Private helicopters or flights are also available at a price.